dopecello/dopecello/README.md

-- 🔭 I’m currently working on getting a remote job in the tech industry!
+- 🔭 I’m currently working on getting a junior role in the tech industry!
-- 🌱 I’m currently learning how to master Javascript, CSS, GoLang, Python, and Algorithms
+- 🌱 I’m currently learning how to master Javascript, CSS, GoLang, SQL, and Algorithms
-- :office: I’m looking to collaborate on programs that help benefit music artists!
+- :office: My dream job would be to collaborate on programs that help benefit music artists!
-- 🤔 I’m looking for help with mastering overall programming logic and ways of thinking
+- 🤔 I’m looking for people to code with and talk about coding with!
 - 💬 Ask me about anything regarding music, especially cello.
 - 📫 How to reach me: williamlocke.dev@gmail.com
 - ⚡ Fun fact: I was born in Switzerland!